cdransf/cd-11ty/src/posts/2023/automating-and-overengineering-my-now-page.md

 **[nownownow.com](https://nownownow.com)**

-> ...a link that says “**now**” goes to a page that tells you **what this person is focused on at this point in their life.** For short, we call it a “now page”.
+> ...a link that says "**now**" goes to a page that tells you **what this person is focused on at this point in their life.** For short, we call it a "now page".

 This page can be updated manually but, as with just about everything offered by omg.lol, there's an API to submit updates to the page.
 I already blog infrequently and knew I would fail to manually update the page frequently, which presented an opportunity to automate updates to the page.
 My page is available at [coryd.dev/now](https://coryd.dev/now).